vincentouma/delani-studio/README.md

 ## Description

-Delani studio website is developed to provide the user with the information about delani studio what they do and assuarence of quality to customers.
+Delani studio website is developed to provide the user with the information about delani studio what they do and assurance of quality to customers.
-The websit has information obout the company and what they do and how they coodinate thier team . the websit also provide information on the services they offer and their descriptions. a
+The website has information about the company and what they do and how they coordinate their team . the website also provide information on the services they offer and their descriptions. a
-A well documented list and description os the type of services and product  Delani studio deals in are outlined in the what we do section onclkicking the icon.
+A well documented list and description of the type of services and product  Delani studio deals in are outlined in the what we do section on clicking the icon.
-A poortfolio of some of the awsome projects delivered are also documented.
+A portfolio of some of the awesome projects delivered are also documented.
  You can contact the studio via social media account provided or you can send your request or question via email in the form provided.

 ## Setup/Installation Requirements